-General: Hazing is a criminal offense in the Commonwealth of Virginia.
-The university policy on this subjects is stated in the Student Code of Conduct.
+General: The university policy on this subjects is stated in the Student Code of Conduct.
 Cadets are responsible for reading and adhering to this documents.
 Hazing is the antithesis of positive leadership and has no place in an organization that is preparing young people to assume leadership roles in active duty military services or private industry.
 It will not be tolerated in the Corps of Cadets.
 Cadets must understand that activities accepted as "tradition" may be considered hazing and will be treated as such.